farhansadik/Birthdays-Android-App/README.md

 # Birthdays Android App

-Learn how to insert, remove and update query in database.
+I was learning how to insert, remove and update query in database.
+I just forked it for my learning perposes.
+Based on this tutorial my project ~ https://gitlab.com/android-practice1/sql-read-write

 **Topics:**